RosettaCommons/documentation/internal_documentation/Internal-Documentation.md

 - [[Cmake Overview and Specifics]]
 - [[Building Rosetta on the Argonne "Mira" Blue Gene supercomputer]]

+## Core Class Modifications

+If you change the API for a core class (particularly if you *remove*, *rename*, or *alter* an existing function), please make a note of it here to make it easy to communicate this to the development community and the PyRosetta community, and for future documentation in the release notes:

+- [Example]: core::pose::Pose::n_residue() was renamed to core::pose::Pose::size() on 31 August 2016 by Andy Watkins.

 ## Pilot Apps

 This is documentation for not-yet-released applications